Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Reconstruction over the last millennium

 \subsection{Global means of temperature and radiation}

 The reconstructed global-mean SAT has a cooling trend over much of the last millennium, followed by warming over the 1900s (Fig.~\ref{fig:timeseries_gm}a).
 The SAT transition from a warm Medieval Climate Anomaly (MCA; c.~800--1200) into a colder Little Ice Age (LIA; c.~1300--1850) is a feature often found in last-millennium proxy reconstructions~\citep[e.g.,][]{Mann1999,Esper2002,Mann2009, PAGESConsortium2019} and simulations~\citep[e.g.,][]{Fernandez-Donado2013,Otto-Bliesner2016,Ljungqvist2019}.
-Based on linear regression over 850--1850, we find a cooling trend of $-0.30$ K kyr$^{-1}$ (see also Fig.~\ref{fig:trend_zm_panels}a).
+Based on linear regression over 850--1850, we find a cooling trend of $-0.18\,\mathrm{K\,kyr^{-1}}$ (see also Fig.~\ref{fig:trend_zm_panels}a).
 There is also considerable multidecadal variability, some of which coincides with large volcanic eruptions; we will consider these events in greater detail in Section 4\ref{sec:volcanic}.
-The global-mean SST, OLR, and OHC300 are highly correlated with SAT (r $>$ 0.90; Fig.~S8).
-The reconstruction is about 0.1 K warmer over 850--1850 than the multi-method ensemble from \citet{PAGESConsortium2019} but agrees within uncertainty.
+The global-mean SST and OHC300 are highly correlated with SAT ($r > 0.8$; OHC shown in Fig.~\ref{fig:timeseries_gm}d, SST in Fig.~S11d).
+Our reconstruction has a similar mean value, multidecadal variability ($r = 0.85$, $p \leq 0.01$ at 20-yr timescales), and trend as the multi-method ensemble from \citet{PAGESConsortium2019}.
+This is also the case when comparing to LMR v2.1~\citep{Tardif2019} and PHYDA~\citep{Steiger2018} in Fig.~S11a.
+The NH extratropical land summer temperatures are at the cold end of comparable reconstructions~\citep[e.g.,][]{Wilson2016,Buntgen2021}, and colder than instrumental temperatures before 1950, while the SH temperature agrees well with \citet{Neukom2014}, as shown in Fig.~S11b,c.